jcoreio/apollo-magic-refetch/README.md

 refetch.fetchTypeMetadata(client)
 ```

-If your server forbids introspection queries, you will have to fetch it by
+If your server forbids client introspection queries, you will have to fetch the
-other means.
-For instance, you could set up the following route on your server:
+metadata by other means.
+For instance, you could execute the required introspection
+query on the server, and serve the result on a custom REST route:

 ```js
 import { execute } from 'graphql'